A product photography photoshoot begins way before the actual photographs are taken.

 Have a clear plan and follow it – but at the same time, be open to suggestions from your photographer even during the shoot, as creative thoughts can come at any time.

-If you have not yet arranged your product photoshoot, keep in mind that Splento’s complete product photography service starts at just £99 per hour – and that includes retouching and finishing the photographs.
+If you have not yet arranged your product photoshoot, keep in mind that Splento’s complete product photography service starts at just £29 per image – and that includes retouching.
 And still delivered within 24 hours.

 If you need a remote service, no problem – during the social distancing, Splento is offering its full product photography services safely and remotely.